clementw168/clementw168.github.io/_posts/cs-mva/2024-03-01-mva-lymphocytosis-classification.md

 ## Project Overview

-This project aimed to build an automated system to distinguish **reactive** from **tumoral lymphocytosis** using blood smear images along with patient metadata.
-The dataset, collected at Lyon Sud University Hospital, included 204 patients—142 for training and 42 for testing.
+This project aimed to build a classifier to detect **tumoral lymphocytosis** using blood smear images and patient metadata.
+The dataset, collected at Lyon Sud University Hospital, included 204 patients (142 for training and 42 for testing).
 The goal was to support clinicians in identifying cases that require **flow cytometry**, reducing costs and improving diagnostic accuracy.

 This work was part of the [Deep Learning for Medical Imaging course](https://www.aramislab.fr/teaching/DLMI-2020-2021/) by Olivier Colliot and Maria Vakalopoulou.